ramblingsofadev/docs/dependency-injection.md

 That's it.
 The first time we dispatch the binders, the binder metadata will be collected and cached for future requests.
 Also, whenever a binder resolves an interface bound in another binder, that other binder will be automatically dispatched, too.

 > **Note:** It's recommended that you only use caching for production environments.
 Otherwise, changes you make to your binders might not be reflected.

-<h3 id="using-application-builders">Using Application Builders</h3>

-The application builder library provides helper methods to simplify building your application, including registering your binders.
-Refer to [its documentation](configuration.md#component-binders) to learn more about it.